Mr-Perfection/rails-adventure/README.md

 $ rails generate migration add_activation_to_users \
 > activation_digest:string activated:boolean activated_at:datetime              #this will add three attributes in the model

+$ rails generate migration add_picture_to_microposts picture:string     #add picture attribute to the microposts
 ```
 We can undo a single migration step using
 ```